-The Trustees of Barnabas Fund ("the Charity"), who are also directors of the Charity for the purposes of the Companies Act, present their annual report for the year ended 31 August 2018 under the Companies Act 2006 and the Charities Act 2011, together with the audited financial statements for that year.
-The financial statements comply with the requirements of the Companies Act 2006, the Charity's memorandum and articles of association and the relevant Statements of Recommended Practice (the Charities SORP) "Accounting and Reporting by Charities" applicable to charities preparing their financial statements in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) published on 16 July 2014.
+The Trustees of Barnabas Fund ("the Charity"), who are also directors of the Charity for the purposes of the Companies Acts, present their annual report for the year ended 31 August 2019 under the Companies Act 2006 and the Charities Act 2011, together with the audited financial statements for that year.
+The financial statements comply with the requirements of the Companies Act 2006, the Charity's memorandum and articles of association and the relevant Statements of Recommended Practice (the Charities SORP).